Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

   - Comparison section: Compare any two Kaiju from the dataframe (CSV file)
   - Research Section (image grid): View information about each of the Kaiju.
 Use the options in the sidebar to customise data and layout

-### Installation Requirements, Dependencies and Libraries
+### Requirements
 - Python 3.12
 - Pip install streamlit
 - Pip install pandas
-- A CSV file with the correct file paths set
+- A CSV file
-- Images for each Kaiju with the correct file paths set (each image is 200 x 200 in the app)
+- Images for each Kaiju (each image is 200 x 200 in the app)

 ### Debugging and Troubleshooting

-- st.image
+- Images not loading sometmes
   - If all images do not load from Github refresh the Streamlit cache.
 Or click the Refresh Dataframe button in the app's sidebar to re-run the Streamlit app.

 ### Feedback